Purchases through our links may earn us a commission.

-The performance is amazing but the price’s also high.
-The 10900K costs as much as the RTX 2070 Super so while this GPU is one of the best GPUs on the market, it isn’t the best pairing for the 10900K.
+The performance is amazing, but the price’s also high.
+The 10900K costs as much as the RTX 2070 Super, so while this GPU is one of the best GPUs on the market, it isn’t the best pairing for the 10900K.
 Something like the 2080 Super or (if you have the cash) 2080 Ti is a much better pairing for the 10900K.

 Well, you could get some gaming performance penalty, but only if using the flagship RTX 30 and RDNA 2 cards.
-At the moment, only some games show advantage when using PCIe 4.0 and only in 4K resolution.
+At the moment, only some games show an advantage when using PCIe 4.0 and only in 4K resolution.
 In other words, lack of PCIe 4.0 support could slightly affect gaming performance but not on a scale that will have any noticeable impact.

 If you use your PC for gaming and work and want the best CPU for both use cases, get the 3900X.
-Twelve cores and twenty-four threads is more than enough for any current game.
+Twelve cores and twenty-four threads are more than enough for any current game.
 Further, this CPU blows Intel’s lineup out of the water when it comes to productivity performance.

 The 3900X will work like a charm when paired with the 2070 Super.
 Just make sure to get any decent aftermarket cooler because the CPU gets rather hot when paired with the box cooler.
-When it comes to future proofing your rig, the 3900X is a top-tier choice.
+When it comes to future-proofing your rig, the 3900X is a top-tier choice.

-It works excellent with any current card and it will work great with any next-gen GPU.
+It works excellent with any current card, and it will work great with any next-gen GPU.
 Lots of cores, high clock speeds, and PCIe 4.0 support make the 3900X maybe even a better choice for a future-proof gaming rig than the 10900K.
-And when it comes to productivity this is, along with the 3950X, the best choice at the moment.
+And when it comes to productivity, this is, along with the 3950X, the best choice at the moment.